Documentation

 What does "90% confidence" mean?

 It means 9 out of 10 times, actual demand will fall within the range shown. skubird uses the upper end of this range for reorder quantities, so you're covered even if sales run higher than average.
-This isn't a guess — it's a statistical guarantee backed by your actual sales data.
+This isn't a guess.
+It's a guarantee backed by your actual sales data.

 How are reorder quantities calculated?